Play Big Ben Solitaire Online for Free

 | Move card from foundation to outer circle | -15 |

-- Grandfather's Clock: single-deck version with 8 open tableau columns and no stock.
+- Grandfather's Clock: single-deck version with 8 open columns and no stock, so it feels cleaner and more transparent.

-- Clock Solitaire: mechanical shuttler with face-down circular piles.
-No strategy.
+- Clock Solitaire: fully automatic shuttler with face-down circular piles and almost no decision-making.

-- Hidden Cards: shuttler with a 2x6 grid and separate Kings pile.
+- Hidden Cards: shuttler with a 2x6 grid and a separate Kings pile, so readability changes as the run develops.

-- Four of a Kind: sequential shuttler with grid layout.
+- Four of a Kind: more forgiving shuttler with a grid layout and a much softer overall difficulty curve.

 Big Ben Solitaire has an estimated win rate of about 50% with skilled play.
 This places it between casual shuffler games (1% win rate) and highly solvable strategy games like FreeCell (about 99%).